Worldwide allergic rhinitis affects 10% to 30% of the population.

 Prevalence

-Asthma and allergies are becoming more prominent in society.
-Approximately 80% of people with asthma also have pollen allergies (which means their asthma symptoms get triggered by pollen).
+Asthma and allergies are becoming more prominent; approximately 80% of people with asthma also have pollen allergies, meaning their asthma symptoms are triggered by pollen.

 In every country around the world the intensity and duration of the allergy season as well as the rates of people affected by seasonal allergies is increasing.